SubsetSelection/EquiVSet/index.md

 ### Slides

-The oral presentation can be download [here](files/equivset_slides.pdf).
+The oral presentation can be downloaded [here](files/equivset_slides.pdf).

 ### Code and Document

-To be released.
+Code is released at:   <https://github.com/SubsetSelection/EquiVSet/tree/main>

 ### Experiments